 Rolena is a country loving girl who wears cowgirl boots and has dreamed of being Cinderella since she was, like, four.
 She has an explosive imagination that leads her on crazy adventures in other worlds, yet she somehow always ends up back at her desk with a pencil and cup of coffee in hand.
 Beside writing at late night hours and devouring books, she has a tremendous love of music and musical theater.
 She blames them both for not being able to stay off a stage since age eleven, becoming a vocal teacher and directing dramas.

 Her favorite places to be are up in her Attic, outside for a romp or any place with people.
-On her shelf of favorite books you’ll find The False Prince, Once on This Island, The Choosing, Princess Academy and The Lost Girl of Astor Street.
+On her shelf of favorite books you’ll find The False Prince, The Prisoner of Zenda, Once on This Island, The Choosing, Princess Academy and The Lost Girl of Astor Street.

 Her favorite thing to do is laugh.